Advisors

 • Parties may request that the Investigator include their advisors on all correspondence.

-• By accepting the role of advisor, all advisors agree to comply with all applicable MIT policiesand procedures, including rules regarding privacy and the Institute’s Expectations of Decorum, the processes set out in the IDHR Investigation Guide, P &P Section 9.8, and the Committee on Discipline (COD) Rules.
+• By accepting the role of advisor, all advisors agree to comply with all applicable MIT policies and procedures, including rules regarding privacy and the Institute’s Expectations of Decorum, the processes set out in the IDHR Investigation Guide, P &P Section 9.8, and the Committee on Discipline (COD) Rules.

-• In extreme cases, where either IDHR or a hearing chair determines that an advisor’s conduct undermines or interferes with the integrity of the process, the advisor will be prohibited from continuing to serve as advisor or support person in that case.
+• In extreme cases, where either IDHR or a hearing chair determines that an advisor’s conduct undermines or interferes with the integrity of the process, the advisor will be prohibited from continuing to serve as advisor in that case.
 The affected party will be permitted to obtain a substitute advisor.

 • If IDHR or a hearing chair determines that an advisor has a conflict of interest, the advisor will be prohibited from continuing in their role.
 The affected party will be permitted to obtain a substitute advisor.

-Attorney Advisors
+2. Attorney Advisors

 Attorneys may only serve as advisors in investigations of certain matters: